RubixML/ML/README.md

 Cross validation is the process of testing the generalization performance of a model.

 ### Validators
 Validators take an [Estimator](#estimators) instance, [Labeled Dataset](#labeled) object, and validation [Metric](#validation-metrics) and return a validation score that measures the generalization performance of the model using one of various cross validation techniques.
-There is no need to train the Estimator beforehand as the Validator will automatically train it on subsets of the dataset chosen by the testing algorithm.
+There is no need to train the Estimator beforehand as the Validator will automatically train it on subsets of the dataset created by the testing algorithm.

 ```php
 public test(Estimator $estimator, Labeled $dataset, Validation $metric) : float